bernhardfritz/libxd/README.md

 ### Added

 * the functions `setup()`, `draw()` and `destroy()` using forward declaration.
-* global variables `width`, `height` to retrieve the current width and height
+* global variables `width`, `height` to retrieve the current width and height.
 * shape functions: `ellipse()`, `line()`, `point()`, `rect()`, `triangle()`.
 * vertex, geometry and fragment shaders which contain e.g. the logic that allows to draw outlined shapes in a single render cycle.
 * drawing style functions: `background()`, `clear()`, `ellipseMode()`, `fill()`, `noFill()`, `noStroke()`, `rectMode()`, `stroke()`, `strokeWeight()`.
-* support of alpha channel for functions that deal with colors
+* support of alpha channel for functions that deal with colors.
 * transformation functions: `applyMatrix()`, `resetMatrix()`, `rotate()`, `scale()`, `translate()`.
 * constants: `HALF_PI`, `PI`, `QUARTER_PI`, `TWO_PI`.
 * the functions `push()` and `pop()` which allow the current drawing style settings and matrix transformations to be temporarily saved on a stack.